Benedict of Nursia: Early life

-He was the son of a Roman noble of Nursia, the modern Norcia, in Umbria.
-A tradition which Bede accepts makes him a twin with his sister Scholastica.
-If 480 is accepted as the year of his birth, the year of his abandonment of his studies and leaving home would be about 500.
-Gregory's narrative makes it impossible to suppose him younger than 20 at the time.
+Benedict was the son of a Roman noble of Nursia, the modern Norcia, in Umbria.
+According to Gregory's narrative, Benedict was born around 480, and the year in which he abandoned his studies and left home "was probably a few years before 500."

-Benedict was sent to Rome to study, but was disappointed by the life he found there.
-He does not seem to have left Rome for the purpose of becoming a hermit, but only to find some place away from the life of the great city.
-He took his old nurse with him as a servant and they settled down to live in Enfide.
+Benedict was sent to Rome to study, but was disappointed by the academic studies he encountered there.
+Seeking to flee the great city, he left with his nurse and settled in Enfide.
 Enfide, which the tradition of Subiaco identifies with the modern Affile, is in the Simbruini mountains, about forty miles from Rome and two miles from Subiaco.

 A short distance from Enfide is the entrance to a narrow, gloomy valley, penetrating the mountains and leading directly to Subiaco.
-The path continues to ascend, and the side of the ravine, on which it runs, becomes steeper, until a cave is reached above which the mountain now rises almost perpendicularly; while on the right, it strikes in a rapid descent down to where, in Benedict's day, 500 ft below, lay the blue waters of a lake.
+The path continues to ascend, and the side of the ravine on which it runs becomes steeper until a cave is reached, above this point the mountain now rises almost perpendicularly; while on the right, it strikes in a rapid descent down to where, in Benedict's day, 500 ft below, lay the blue waters of a lake.
 The cave has a large triangular-shaped opening and is about ten feet deep.

 On his way from Enfide, Benedict met a monk, Romanus of Subiaco, whose monastery was on the mountain above the cliff overhanging the cave.
 Romanus discussed with Benedict the purpose which had brought him to Subiaco, and gave him the monk's habit.
-By his advice Benedict became a hermit and for three years, unknown to men, lived in this cave above the lake.
+By his advice Benedict became a hermit and for three years lived in this cave above the lake.